Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/08/2020**
+Learning To Learn:
+* Found out about Anki, a cross-platform open-source flashcard application.
+I've started to create flashcards for all the subjects I'm studying.
+* Learned about S.M.A.R.T. goals and how it helps me achieve anything I set my mind to.
+(Specific, Measurable, Attainable, Relevant, and Time-Bound).
+I created a Google Docs detailing everything, and I'm going to print it and hang it on my door! :D
+* Reviewed React notes I've taken from The React Handbook by Flavio Copes

 **05/06/2020**
 The last couple of days have been great!
 I got accepted to **_Zero To Mastery Academy_** taught by **_Andrei Neagoie_**
 Currently taking Learning How To Learn, perhaps I'll write notes here or create a medium account! :D